platformio/platformio-docs/en/latest/_sources/plus/debug-tools/_common_jtag_drivers.rst.txt

   `AN134: FTDI Drivers Installation guide for MAC OS X <http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf>`__

 :Linux:
-  Please install "udev" rules :ref:`faq_udev_rules`.
+  Please install "udev" rules :ref:`platformio_udev_rules`.
 If you already installed them before, please check that your rules are up-to-date or repeat steps.